ttK5050/datalink/README.md

 ## Authors
 FSX Datalink was developed by [Kevin Treehan](kevin.treehan.com) as a final project for OCS15 @ Stanford University OHS.

-Credit for the libraries used:
+Credit for the libraries used:<br>
 [JSimConnect](https://github.com/mharj/jsimconnect): a port of SimConnect to Java<br>
 [Trident Animations](https://github.com/kirill-grouchnikov/radiance): a powerful Java animation library<br>
 [SteelSeries](https://github.com/HanSolo/SteelSeries-Swing): a Swing library for data rendering